Watcharapollll/Data-Anlyst-Portfolio/Google Data Analytics Project/README.md

 ## Tools
 * R Language
 * Tableau
+## Over View
+This project leverages R for data cleaning and Tableau for data visualization to understand the usage patterns of Cyclistic bikes by annual members and casual riders.
+By examining the differences in usage between these two groups, the analysis aims to identify strategies to convert casual riders to annual members.
+The steps involved include data cleaning, merging datasets, and creating new variables to derive additional insights.
+Visualizations created in Tableau help to illustrate ride trends and user behaviors, offering actionable insights for strategic decision-making.
+## Objective
+Analyze how annual members and casual riders use Cyclistic bikes differently and identify strategies to convert casual riders to annual members.
 ## Business Question
-How do annual members and casual riders use Cyclistic bikes differently?
+- How do annual members and casual riders use Cyclistic bikes differently?
-How to convert casual riders to annual members?
+- How to convert casual riders to annual members?
 # Steps
 ## Data Cleaning
 Assessing Data Quality: Examine the data to identify any issues or inconsistencies.